makerdao/mips/Emergency Response.md

 ## Paragraph Summary

 - The Emergency Response MIP aims to provide a general guide that can be applied to a wide range of emergency situations.
-This MIP will diferentiate between an emergency response and an urgent response, and provide processes so actions can be carried out in a consistent format.
+This MIP will differentiate between an emergency response and an urgent response, and provide processes which can be carried out in a consistent manor.

 ## Component Summary